Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *Radek took the paper without a word and began reading—deliberately slow.
 He could feel the heat rising in his face, jaw tightening with each line.*

+> **Order 7659/12**
+>
+> Order issue date: 17th of January 2415
+>
+> Order issue time: 13:00:04
+>
+> Order issue via **Tachyon Pulse Communiqué** (T.P.C.)
+>
+> Order issued by Terran Sol Union
+>
+> Order enforced by Terran Navy Command
+>
+> Order issue signed by Admiral Joakin G. Murtough
+>
+> Order execution: Immediate upon in-hand receipt
+>
+> Order to be executed by T.N.C.
+Theseus
+>
 > **To the Theseus Command Staff,**
 >
-> Following the negotiations between the TSU and the ORF, the T.N.C.
+> Following the negotiations between the T.S.U. and the O.R.F., the T.N.C.
 Theseus is hereby ordered to depart immediately upon receipt of this T.P.C.

 > Coordinates: [KX-287.94 / 09°N - 132°W / 41.7 AU]
 >
+> Rendezvous with Outer Ring Faction fleet is to occur at the specified coordinates.
+>
+> From current staging position in the buffer zone, acting currently as border overseer as per agreement with Outer Ring Ministery, for the duration of the trade negotiations, the Theseus is now ordered to commence 2 linked impulse jumps:
+>
+> Jump one - **Maxim Impuls Core Range**: From the buffer into the ORF space at maxim impuls core range where the crew will await the impuls downtime of approximately 3 hours, T.P.C. confirmation of arrival is obligatory.
+>
+> Jump 2 - **85% Impulse core range**: From impuls core cooldown location to coordinates given within the cotent of present T.P.C. at the O.R.F. staging
+>
-> Rendezvous with an Outer Ring Faction fleet is to occur at the specified coordinates.
-The purpose of this engagement is to ensure the safe escort and extraction of all vessels currently within ORF territory at that location.
+>  The purpose of this engagement is to ensure the safe escort and extraction of all vessels currently within ORF territory at that location.
 >
 > Intelligence reports indicate the destruction of multiple ORF ships and stations by an unidentified vessel not originating from the Sol system.